radleigh123/OBSIDIAN-Main-Hub-Public/Backlinks/COMPROGPrelimCh1.md

 - Think about the consequences for each of them.
 Start by excluding those that are unrealistic to do or not helpful in any way.
 ### Implement the solution
-- It’s time to put everything from the paper into action.
+- It’s <mark class="hltr-blue">time to put everything from the paper into action</mark>.
 However, keep in mind that <mark class="hltr-blue">execution follows only after planning</mark>.
 If a problem applies to other people as well, establish these key things:
 	- Who is responsible for implementation?
 	- Who else is involved in the process?
 	- What is the time frame for implementation?